-All low acid, a.k.a. alkaline food,s must be processed in a pressure canner, not a boiling water bath.
+All low acid, a.k.a. alkaline foods must be processed in a pressure canner, not a boiling water bath.
 What does that mean?
 Any unpickled vegetable, including vegetable soup stocks and animal products, cannot be safely processed in a boiling water bath.
-You need a pressure canner for the,m and they are processed for a longer while under specific pressure for your altitude.
+It would help if you had a pressure canner for them, and they are processed for a longer time while under specific pressure for your altitude.

 The reason is that although botulism bacteria are killed at the temperature of boiling water, botulism spores can survive that temperature.
 The spores can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegary pickled foods and sweet preserves).

 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.